CAESar: Conditional Autoregressive Expected Shortfall: The CAESar Model

+The regularization parameter $\lambda_r$ is manually set to 10.
+The uniqueness of the minimizer is a consequence of the uniqueness of the $\mathcal{L}^\theta_B(\bm{\hat{r}}, \bm{y}; \bm{VaR})$ minimizer -see Lemma A.2 in \cite{barrera2022learning}.
 In the last step, the previously estimated coefficients are used as a suitable starting point for minimizing the loss in \eqref{eq:0208_1938}.
-Indeed, by rearranging Equations \eqref{eq:0501_0922} and \eqref{eq:0501_2030}, the formulation for $\hat{e}_t$ can be recovered:
+Indeed, by rearranging Eq. \eqref{eq:0501_0922} and \eqref{eq:0501_2030}, the formulation for $\hat{e}_t$ can be recovered:

 By comparing the previous expression with \eqref{eq:0502_1200}, we can recover the $\gamma_j$ coefficients as:\\ \\ The optimal coefficients for $\bm{\hat{q}}$ and $\bm{\hat{e}}$ obtained in the previous steps serve as the starting point for the final step.
-We jointly optimize the two estimators coefficients in Equation \eqref{eq:0502_1200}.
+We jointly optimize the two estimators coefficients in Eq. \eqref{eq:0502_1200}.
 The additional ones $\beta_{pd+u+1}, \cdots, \beta_{pd+2u}$ (i.e. those absent in the original CAViaR formulation in Eq. \eqref{eq:0501_0922}) are initialized to zero.
 The loss function used is the one in Eq. \eqref{eq:0208_1938}, with the addition of soft constraints ensuring (i) the monotonicity condition and (ii) the non-positivity of the quantile, which is a straightforward assumption for financial returns:

+In the experimental stage, both $\lambda_q$ and $\lambda_e$ are set to 10.
 At this point, one may wonder whether the updating in the quantile predictor leads to a degradation in the VaR estimate.
 We show that this is not the case, as discussed in Section \ref{sec:main_res}, but there is a slight improvement in the forecasting performance.\\

 Thus far, the CAESar regression has been discussed in the most general setting.
 However, for practical implementations, we suggest focusing on a particular specification: the AS-(1,1) model -i.e. AS specification for $\bm{f}$ and $p=u=1$.
 Indeed, the same considerations previously made for the CAViaR hold here, as the AS specification is able to capture asymmetries in the return distribution.
 Finally, a Markovian specification of the model, namely using the information on the previous time lag only, reduces both the training time and the overfitting risk; at the same time, empirical applications corroborate this modeling choice, displaying very good forecasting performances.
 The estimator adopted in the applications below is: